Spinal fusion: Recovery

 Rehabilitation after spinal fusion is not mandatory.
 There is some evidence that it improves functional status and low back pain so some surgeons may recommend it.

 Usage

 According to a report by the Agency for Healthcare Research and Quality (AHRQ), approximately 488,000 spinal fusions were performed during U.S. hospital stays in 2011, a rate of 15.7 stays per 10,000 population, which accounted for 3.1% of all operating room procedures.

-Public health hazard

-In 2019, the news channel WTOL-TV broadcast an investigation, "Surgical implants raising contamination concerns", uncovering a dossier of scientific evidences that current methods of processing and handling spinal implants are extremely unhygienic and lacks quality control.
-This lack of quality control is exposing patients to high risk of infection, which themselves are underreported given the long time frame (0–7 years) and reportedly lack follow up data on the patients undergoing spine surgery.
-A petition was filed by the lead investigator, Aakash Agarwal, to rectify this global public health hazard of implanting contaminated spinal devices in patients.